Skip to main content

 Our handy calculators help you figure out which solutions make the most sense for your savings.

-*Mutual funds and other securities are offered through Aviso Wealth, a division of Aviso Financial Inc. The information contained in this report was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete and it should not be considered personal taxation advice.
+*Mutual funds and other securities are offered through Aviso Wealth, a division of Aviso Financial Inc. Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
+Please read the prospectus before investing.
+Unless otherwise stated, mutual funds, other securities and cash balances are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer that insures deposits in credit unions.
+Mutual funds and other securities are not guaranteed, their values change frequently and past performance may not be repeated.
+The information contained in this report was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete and it should not be considered personal taxation advice.
 We are not tax advisors and we recommend that clients seek independent advice from a professional advisor on tax-related matters.